Marlands Shopping Centre: Renovations

 On 28 August 1999, it was announced that The Marlands would undergo a facelift ahead of the opening of Westquay the following year.
-The plans included demolishing the clock tower to be replaced with a massive steel grid with ‘Marlands Shopping’ displayed in illuminated letters visible from Westquay.
+The plans included demolishing the clock tower to be replaced with a massive steel grid with 'Marlands Shopping' displayed in illuminated letters visible from Westquay.
 On the inside of the centre, stainless steel cladding replaced the marble surrounds to the lifts, the toilets were refurbished and a second mother and baby room was built.

 In May 2001, plans were announced for another revamp following visitor numbers dropping since the opening of Westquay.
-These included a new black-lit, glazed entrance feature to replace the clock structure on Above Bar, a new entrance lobby from Portland Terrace opposite the Asda supermarket, internal changes to create a better link between ground and first floor shops, removal of the bandstand feature by Dunnes store and the introduction of a new mall cafe.
+These included a new back-lit, glazed entrance feature to replace the clock structure on Above Bar, a new entrance lobby from Portland Terrace opposite the Asda supermarket, internal changes to create a better link between ground and first floor shops, removal of the bandstand feature by Dunnes store and the introduction of a new mall cafe.

 On 26 February 2006, plans were made for a £2.3 million makeover, making it the centre's second major revamp in just five years.
 The owners planned to build a new entrance by constructing a covered walkway leading from Above Bar to Manchester Street, with the roof being glazed in clear reflective glass.
 At the first floor level of the new walkway, a food court would be built.
 Also, new paving within the walkway and a new escalator were also planned.
 Work began on the revamp in August 2006.